Mark Clattenburg

-Mark Clattenburg (born 13 March 1975) is an English professional football referee.
+Mark Clattenburg (born 13 March 1975) is an English former professional football referee.

 Clattenburg is a former member of the Premier League and the Durham County Football Association and also a former FIFA referee.
-He has refereed a number of notable matches, including the 2016 UEFA Champions League Final and the UEFA Euro 2016 Final.
+He has refereed a number of notable matches, including the 2016 UEFA Champions League final and the Euro 2016 Final.
 Clattenburg is considered one of the most highly-rated European referees of his generation.

+Clattenburg is the lead referee in the BBC 2024 revival of TV show Gladiators.

 Career

 Early career

 Born in Consett, County Durham, Clattenburg took up refereeing in 1990 as part of The Duke of Edinburgh's Award and became an assistant referee in the Northern League at the age of 18, later refereeing in that league.
 He became both a Football Conference referee and a Football League assistant referee in the year 1999, but was rapidly promoted to the National List of Football League referees in the year 2000.
 He had served only one year as an assistant – a record shared with Steve Baines – but his promise led to quicker promotion.
 His debut Football League match (at the age of just 25 – a one-time post-War record) was between Chesterfield and York City on 12 August 2000, with Chesterfield winning 4–1.
 Clattenburg was then fourth official for the 2001–02 Division Three play-off final and the 2002–03 FA Trophy final.

 In the 2002–03 season, Clattenburg was chosen to referee two play-off semi-finals – the Division One first-leg 1–1 draw between Nottingham Forest and Sheffield United at the City Ground on 10 May 2003, and the Division Two second-leg home win by Queens Park Rangers over Oldham at Loftus Road on 14 May 2003, which put Rangers through to the final.

 On 15 May 2004, he refereed the Division One play-off semi-final first leg between Ipswich and West Ham at Portman Road, which was won 1–0 by the home side.
 He followed this with his appointment at Cardiff's Millennium Stadium on 31 May 2004 for the Division Three play-off final contested by Mansfield and Huddersfield, which required a penalty shoot-out after the match finished 0–0 after extra time.
 Huddersfield won the shoot-out 4–1.
 Also in 2004, he became a Select Group referee in the Premier League, and his debut match at this level was the 3–1 away win by Everton against Crystal Palace on 21 August of the same year.